nixworks/public/news/2010/11/25/index.md

 ##### Egypt
 ### [156 people are detained in Egypt following clashes between police and Copts after authorities blocked construction of a church. ](/news/2010/11/25/156-people-are-detained-in-egypt-following-clashes-between-police-and-copts-after-authorities-blocked-construction-of-a-church.md)
-_Context: Copt, Egypt_
+_Context: Egypt, Copt_

 ##### Tonga
 ### [Tongans go to the polls in the first general election in the nation's history in which the majority of parliament will be popularly elected. ](/news/2010/11/25/tongans-go-to-the-polls-in-the-first-general-election-in-the-nation-s-history-in-which-the-majority-of-parliament-will-be-popularly-elected.md)
-_Context: first general election, Tonga_
+_Context: Tonga, first general election_

 ##### United States Government
 ### [The United States Government sets aside an area in Alaska twice the size of the United Kingdom as a "critical habitat" for polar bears. ](/news/2010/11/25/the-united-states-government-sets-aside-an-area-in-alaska-twice-the-size-of-the-united-kingdom-as-a-critical-habitat-for-polar-bears.md)
-_Context: Alaska, United Kingdom, polar bear, United States Government_
+_Context: United Kingdom, polar bear, United States Government, Alaska_

 ##### United Kingdom
 ### [The United Kingdom experiences its earliest widespread snowfall for 17 years, with large parts of Scotland and north east England particularly affected. ](/news/2010/11/25/the-united-kingdom-experiences-its-earliest-widespread-snowfall-for-17-years-with-large-parts-of-scotland-and-north-east-england-particular.md)